pxlmady/SERVARE/documentation/SRS-SERVARE.md

    - The game includes various challenges that players must solve to progress through the story and unlock new areas.
 4. **Save/Load Functionality**:
    - Players can save their progress at specific points and load their game from a saved state.
-6. **User Interface**:
+5. **User Interface**:
    - The game features an intuitive and simple user interface.
 The loading menu must include the game logo in the middle, as well as buttons in the following order:
      1) Continue
      2) Load
      3) Settings
-        4) Exit (Ask the player about assurance of exit)
+     4) Exit (Ask the player for confirmation before exiting)
- 7. **Sound Design Mechanisms**:
+6. **Sound Design Mechanisms**:
    - Audio feedback will be provided for player actions, such as successful puzzle completion or interactions with the environment.

 ### 3.2 Minimum System Requirements:
 Operating System: Windows 7/8/10 (64-bit)
 Processor: Intel Core i5-750 or equivalent AMD
 Memory: 4 GB RAM
 Graphics: NVIDIA GTX 460 or equivalent AMD Radeon HD 5750 (DirectX 11 compatible)
 Storage: 3 GB available space
 Sound Card: DirectX 9.0c compatible

 ### 3.3 Deadline
 Ship date: December 2024